-The Royal Borough’s Corporate Investigation Group (CIG) works closely with the TMO and Housing Associations across the borough in order to prevent, detect and deter tenancy fraud.
+The Royal Borough’s Corporate Anti-Fraud Service (CAFS) works closely with the Housing Management Department and with Housing Associations across the borough to prevent, detect and deter tenancy fraud.

 What is housing and tenancy fraud?